Citi Benefits Handbook

 (For the purpose of this definition, the term "life threatening" is used to describe sicknesses or conditions that are more likely than not to cause death within one year of the date of the request for treatment.)

-The fact that a physician has performed or prescribed a procedure or treatment or the fact that it may be the only treatment for a particular injury, sickness, mental illness or pregnancy does not mean that it is medically necessary as defined above.
+The fact that a physician has performed or prescribed a procedure or treatment or the fact that it may be the only treatment for a particular injury, sickness, mental illness, substance use disorder or pregnancy does not mean that it is medically necessary as defined above.
 The definition of medically necessary used in this document relates only to coverage and differs from the way in which a physician engaged in the practice of medicine may define medically necessary.
 The Plans Administration Committee may delegate the discretionary authority to determine medical necessity under a plan.
-No benefit will be paid for services that are not considered medically necessary.
+No benefit will be paid for services that are not considered medically necessary, if applicable.

 Network provider: A health care provider on a list of providers contracted with the Claims Administrator.
 Coinsurance or copays are discounted when plan members utilize network providers and facilities.